mfranzil/rssfeedgenerator/README.md

 This project is an extension of the wonderful _RSS Feed Generator_ by [@drego85](https://github.com/drego85/RSSFeedGenerator).

-It is an Azure Functions-ready web API in Python + Flask.
+It is a web API in Python + Flask.
 It provides RSS feeds for popular websites which do not provide them.
 The websites are scraped manually, so eventual changes to their layouts may break the feed.
+If yo find a broken feed, please open an issue on the GitHub page.

+The API is available as a Docker image over `ghcr.io/mfranzil/rssfeedgenerator` and also provides support for Azure Functions.

 For additional information, visit the aforelinked GitHub page.

-A temporary instance of this project is currently available at [https://mfranzil-rssgenerator.azurewebsites.net/](https://mfranzil-rssgenerator.azurewebsites.net/).

 ## Installation